3fon3fonov/exostriker/README.md

 * Import/Export of work sessions and multi-sessions.
 * Text editor/Calculator/Bash-shell widgets.
 * Integrated Jupyter widget shell.
-* Print the GUI screen into an .jpeg image (useful for sharing quick results)
+* Print the GUI screen into a .jpeg image (useful for sharing quick results)

 What is to be implemented: